Master of Science in Nursing Programs

 - Sign the clinical practicum form

-- Provide a copy of RN license for state where practicum will be completed (and NH is required)
+- Provide a copy of RN license for state where practicum will be completed (a NH RN license is required for all FNP students by first practicum)

 - Submit a current resume or curriculum vitae (CV)